Katie Kelly (paratriathlete)

-Personal
+Personal life

 Kelly was born on 6 February 1975 in Casino, New South Wales.
 She is one of five siblings, all of whom were heavily into sport.
 At the age of five she was diagnosed with poor hearing and subsequently has worn hearing aids.
 In her mid-20s she was diagnosed with Usher syndrome by an ophthalmologist.
 The loss of vision meant that she forfeited her driver's license.
 In January 2015, she was declared legally blind by an ophthalmologist.

 Kelly was educated at St Ursula's College and Downlands College, Toowoomba.
 She completed a Bachelor of Sports Management from Griffith University.
-In 2009, she gained her Masters from the University of Technology Sydney.
+In 2009, she gained her master's from the University of Technology Sydney.

 Kelly has worked in the sports industry in roles with the National Rugby League, Melbourne Storm, ANZ Stadium, Newcastle Knights, Northern Territory Dept Sport and Recreation and Athletics NSW.
 She has also done pro bono work as media liaison officer for the Australian Blind Cricket Team and was a former media liaison officer for the Australian Deaflympic team at the 2005 Deaflympics that was held in Melbourne and was also a DSA board member.

 In 2017, Kelly established the Sport Access Foundation to assist children with a disability with access to sport and recreational facilities.